 |Letters of Recommendation Required||3|

-Master's degrees in biology, biochemistry, or genetics, as well as dairy or animal science, provide excellent background for doctoral study in dairy science.
+Master's degrees in biology, biochemistry, or genetics, as well as dairy or animal science, provide excellent background for doctoral study in Dairy Science.
 Regardless of major, preparation should include biology (molecular, cellular, and population), physiology, chemistry (general and organic), mathematics (through calculus), and physics.
 Typically, students admitted to the doctoral program have a GPA of 3.2 or higher.
 Candidates without a master's degree can be considered under special circumstances.

-Documents Required By Our Department:
+Documents Required By the Program:

 1. Personal statement/reasons for graduate study: see website.

 2. Three letters of recommendation.
-The process for letter of recommendation is explained on is this website.
+The process for letters of recommendation is explained on is this website.
 Letters should be from faculty who are familiar with your academic abilities and goals.
 Letters from supervisors that provide a character reference are also acceptable.
 The letters of recommendation should be submitted with the online application.

 3. Ofﬁcial transcripts or academic records from each institution attended.
 These can be scanned and included with the electronic application.
 Original ofﬁcial transcripts will be required by the Graduate School if a department recommends applicant for admission.